 In order to truly dismantle systems of oppression, I believe we need to do so both within and without - to DECOLONIZE from the INSIDE-OUT.
 This means that we also need a new - and yet more ancient - Paradigm of Partnership - as Riane Eisler writes of in her book Sacred Pleasure - one of mutual respect, care and interdependence.
 The way we tell the stories about our past will determine what future we create.
 And in order to truly create an equitable, resilient and regenerative future, we need equitable, resilient and regenerative stories.

 At a time when so much of our understanding is still compartmentalized, Rites of Passage 20/20 Vision creates space for the intersection of multiple liberation movements "under one roof".
 By bringing with us long-saved ancestral seeds of resilience, and songs, dances, grief and poems of strength, collectivity and eloquence.
-And even while the world continues to break, we are slowly and quietly, building this dream.
-The dream of a fertile house, and more so - the dream of a vibrant, verdant future for our children's children.
-We invite you to join us as an Ally.
+And even while the world continues to break, we are slowly and quietly building this dream.
+The dream of a fertile house, and more so - the dream of a vibrant, flowering future for our children's children.

 As we continue forth in these heart-breaking times, let us remember that the collective fight for liberation has been being waged a long time, and is bigger than any one of us.
 When we feel impatient, or loose courage, let us humble ourselves and look to the wisdom of abolition and civil rights movements, Indigenous peoples movements, and the feminist movements, that have been at the fore-front of cultural and political Resistance, Awakening and Change-making for centuries.
 May we connect with the blossoming resistance outside that can help sustain our inner and collective journey toward freedom.